GreycLab/gmic-community/news/gmic325_en.md

 _Fig.
 4.3.6.
 Procedural generation of an object with G’MIC, then imported into Blender._
 ===

-# 5. Other news
+# 5. Other News

 This last section gives some new informations related to the project, in no particular order.

 ## 5.1.
-Various improvements of the G'MIC-Qt plug-in
+Various Improvements of the G'MIC-Qt Plug-in

 A lot of work has been done on the _G’MIC-Qt_ plug-in's code, even if not's not really visible at first.
 Let's mention in particular :